YunhaoZZ/CS6347Project_GamePredictor/README.md

 # CS6347Project_GamePredictor

-Project for CS 6347 where we predict the popularity of games on steam.
+Project for CS 6347 where we predict the popularity of games on steam based on tags for the games.

 Requires:
 Pandas